Eswar-deep/job-alert/README.md

 ## 🤖 Want Job Alerts with My Filters?

-If you want to receive job notifications with the same filters I use, you are welcome to contact me!
+If you want to receive job notifications as per your filters, you are welcome to contact me!
 I can set up the Telegram bot for you so you'll get the same notifications directly to your Telegram as well.

 ---